-Full-time status for undergraduate students is defined as enrollment in at least eight credits within a twelve week term.
-Half-time status for undergraduate students is defined as enrollment in four credits within a twelve week term.
+Prior to Summer 2023, full-time status for undergraduate students was defined as enrollment in at least eight credits within a 12-week term.
+Half-time status for undergraduate students was defined as enrollment in four credits within a 12-week term.
 Full-time/half-time status will differ at other USNH institutions.

 Students are officially registered when all tuition and fees are either paid in full or when payment arrangement has been confirmed.
 This process must occur by the term’s posted payment due date to avoid being dropped from courses.
 Once payment or payment arrangement is confirmed, students will be contacted only if the course for which they have registered is cancelled or moved to an alternative day or time.

 Students are responsible for purchasing textbooks and materials.
 Students receiving federal financial aid may be eligible to receive funds prior to the start of the term to assist in the purchase of textbooks (see the “Advanced Book Funds” section for information and eligibility requirements).
-MBS Books is the authorized textbook supplier for the college.
-Detailed information on required books, including ISBN, is listed at: www.granite.edu/books.
+Barnes and Noble is the authorized textbook supplier for the college.
+Detailed information on required books, including ISBN, is listed at: https://granite.bncollege.com/.